GaussNav: Gaussian Splatting for Visual Navigation: Methods

 To distinguish the target object from these candidates, we can formulate the question as:

-where $K(\cdot)$ is defined as the matched number of keypoints between renderings and goal image $I_g$.
-Specifically, we extract the pixel-wise $(x, y)$ coordinates of the keypoints and their associated feature descriptors using DISK \cite{tyszkiewicz2020disk} both on RGB renderings and goal image.
-Subsequently, the matched pairs are computed using LightGlue \cite{lindenberger2023lightglue}.
-The candidate object whose rendered images yield the highest number of matched keypoints is then selected as the target object, as in Eq.~\eqref{eq:match}.
+where $\Omega (\cdot)$ is defined as the matched number of keypoints between renderings and goal image $I_g$.
+Specifically, for the rendering $s \in S_i$ of the $i$-th object instance and the goal image $I_g$, we extract the pixel-wise $(x, y)$ coordinates of the keypoints and their associated feature descriptors $V_t$ using DISK \cite{tyszkiewicz2020disk}.
+That is:

+Subsequently, the matched pairs $(\hat{K_t}, \hat{K_g})$ are computed using LightGlue \cite{lindenberger2023lightglue}.
+The feature matching process is formulated as follows:

+Thus, the number of matched points, \textit{i.e.}, the length of $\hat{K_t}$ or $\hat{K_g}$, is denoted as $\Omega$.
+The candidate object whose rendered images yield the highest number of matched keypoints is then selected as the target object, as shown in \Cref{eq:match}.

-When the object instance is selected, we ground the object both in the 3D voxels $M_{3D}$ and 2D BEV grid map $M_{2D}$.
-Due to the presence of outliers in the projection of an object instance onto the 2D BEV map, which are caused by errors in semantic segmentation, we perform clustering on the instances on the map.
+When the object instance is selected, we ground the object in the Semantic Gaussian.
+Due to the presence of outliers, which are caused by errors in semantic segmentation, we perform clustering on the instances on the map.
 Specifically, we use Density-based Spatial Clustering of Applications with Noise (DBSCAN) \footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html}}, which groups together points that are closely packed together, marking as outliers points that lie alone in low-density regions.
 With the precise selected object instance's location, we can easily transform the IIN task to a PointGoal task.

+\textbf{Path Planning.} The Semantic Gaussian is not designed for path planning.
+We first convert the Semantic Gaussian into a point cloud, whereby each Gaussian is reduced to a single point in the point cloud representation.
+The point cloud is then voxelized into 3D voxels $M_{3D}$, then the 3D voxels $M_{3D}$ are projected to 2D BEV grids $M_{2D}$.
+Here, we use the 2D projection of Semantic Gaussian rather than the 2D geometric map used in pre-exploration to maintain a consistent representation throughout the pipeline.
+Our Semantic Gaussian initializes Gaussians using point cloud derived from depth image and does not prune any Gaussian in the optimization stage.
+Thus, 2D projection of Semantic Gaussian or 2D geometric map are fundamentally equivalent.